Rome Art & Design School Trips & Tours

 Showcasing Renaissance, Baroque and Neoclassicist roots in its impressive architecture, Rome is a must-see destination for pupils seeking inspiration from more traditional approaches to art and design.

-Home to famous museums including the Vatican Museum and Sistine Chapel, an art and design study tour to Rome is certain to inspire your pupils.
+Home to famous museums including the Vatican Museum and Sistine Chapel, a school trip to Rome is certain to inspire your pupils.
 During a study tour to this historic city, your group will enjoy a choice of many educational visits, important museums and galleries, as well as the world-famous Sistine Chapel.
 Paintings, sculptures and artefacts covering a range of styles and eras can be seen here, making the Eternal City an ideal place for your pupils to focus on traditional approaches to art.
 Plus, with majestic architecture around every corner, your pupils will be spoiled for choice with opportunities to sketch.

 Our sample itinerary provides you with an idea of the visits you can cover during your trip.
 We can tailor-make an itinerary to support your specific learning outcomes.